Shitty Media Men: Lawsuit

 On October 10, 2018, Stephen Elliott, a New Orleans-based writer and founder of the literary site The Rumpus, filed a federal lawsuit in the Eastern District of New York against "Moira Donegan and Jane Does (1–30)" seeking $1.5 million in damages.
 Donegan was represented by Robbie Kaplan, a co-founder of the Time's Up Legal Defense Fund.
 Elliott was represented by Andrew Miltenberg, a sexual assault defense attorney.
 Elliott's lawsuit sought to make public the identities of those who contributed to the crowd-sourced Google spreadsheet.

 Google reportedly told The Daily Beast that it would "oppose any attempt by Mr. Elliott to obtain information about this document from us."

-Donegan attempted to get the lawsuit dismissed on multiple grounds.
-In June 2020, New York federal judge LaShann DeArcy Hall denied her motion for dismissal on the grounds that Elliott is a public figure who would need to show actual malice to prevail.
-Hall ruled, “Plaintiff’s degree of involvement in a controversy surrounding sexual assault, sexual harassment, and consent in the workplace, if any, is de minimis. [...]
-Defendant directed the Court to only a few tangential references to sexual harassment or lewd jokes in the workplace in Plaintiff’s writing and interviews.
-And the Court is not willing to find that Plaintiff’s more extensive writings and interviews about sex, BDSM, and sexual assault—unrelated to workplace issues—transforms him into a public figure with respect to the controversy here.”
-She then claimed she had immunity from liability under Section 230 of the Communications Decency Act, which affords providers and users of tech services fairly broad immunity for third-party content.
+Donegan attempted to get the lawsuit dismissed on multiple grounds, including that Elliott was a public figure who would need to show actual malice to prevail.
+In June 2020, New York federal judge LaShann DeArcy Hall denied Donegan's motion for dismissal.
+Hall ruled, "Plaintiff's degree of involvement in a controversy surrounding sexual assault, sexual harassment, and consent in the workplace, if any, is de minimis. [...]
+Defendant directed the Court to only a few tangential references to sexual harassment or lewd jokes in the workplace in Plaintiff's writing and interviews.
+And the Court is not willing to find that Plaintiff's more extensive writings and interviews about sex, BDSM, and sexual assault—unrelated to workplace issues—transforms him into a public figure with respect to the controversy here."
+Donegan then claimed she had immunity from liability under Section 230 of the Communications Decency Act, which affords providers and users of tech services fairly broad immunity for third-party content.

 Hall preliminarily found that Donegan "qualifies as a provider of an interactive computer service", but added, "Conversely, the Court is unable to find that it is evident from the face of the complaint that the allegations against Plaintiff included in the List were provided to Defendant by another information content provider."
 Hall found it possible that Donegan created Elliott's entry herself, and allowed the case to move forward to discovery on this issue.

 Elliott also argued that Donegan destroyed evidence related to the issue when she was advised she could face legal liability.

 In March 2022, Donegan lost another effort to have the suit dismissed.

 In March 2023, Donegan and Elliott settled the suit.
 According to The Daily Beast, the settlement included a six-figure payment from Donegan to Elliott.
 While Elliott said he did not know who added him to the list, he told The Daily Beast that the settlement was "enough money that it's basically an admission of guilt, and it feels like a victory".